puppetlabs/puppet-docs/source/pe/3.7/install_multimaster.markdown

    **Tip**: To determine when the run is complete, click **return to action list**, then click **status**, then click **run**.
 The **message** parameter will indicate if PE is currently applying a catalog or is running.

-7. Repeat steps 3 - 6 to run Puppet only on `puppetDB.example.com`.
+7. Repeat steps 3 - 6 of this section to run Puppet only on `puppetDB.example.com`.
-8. Repeat steps 3 - 6 to run Puppet only on `console.example.com`.
+8. Repeat steps 3 - 6 of this section to run Puppet only on `console.example.com`.

 > **Done!** `add.master.example.com` is now a Puppet master node.
 To start using it, you will first need to add it to your load balancer.